DxyonTVG/VoynichManuscript/README.md

 This includes dictionaries from 6 different languages With a few matches I made out what this page may be about ! (in the notes section)

-Languages used were Gernman, Middle English, French, Latin, Italian, Britian
+Languages used were German, Middle English, French, Latin, Italian, Britian

 The most words that were found or atleast traced back to a known langauge was Middle English.